 - From illness and infections

-Acquired deaf-blindness: this is the condition when a person becomes deaf-blind after some age.
-The term “acquired deaf-blindness” generally refers to adults who become deaf-blind at an adult stage of their life.
+Acquired deaf-blindness: this is the condition when a person becomes deaf and blind after some age.
+The term “acquired deaf-blindness” generally refers to adults who become blind-deaf at an adult stage of their life.

 It can be caused due to:

 Question in mind how do blind and deaf communicate?
 Mentioned below